runekn/vs_rkn_crafting/README.md

 Right click with any non-tool item or block on a solid surface, while holding the crafting button (ALT, rebindable), to create a crafting surface.
 Right click with additional items or blocks to add more ingredients.
 Once all the required ingredients has been added, hold right click with the appropriate tool or hands to craft.

-Once crafting has completed, the ingredients will despawn, and the recipe output will spawned.
+Once crafting has completed, the ingredients will despawn, and the recipe output will spawn.

 If there are enough remaining ingredients to continue crafting, then continuing to hold rick click will continue crafting at a slightly faster pace.